 What is an Executive MBA (EMBA)?

 The Executive MBA (EMBA) is a Master of Business Administration (MBA) degree program.
 If you are an executive professional, or a rising leader with strong managerial experience, the EMBA program is designed for you.
-Our five-semester program starts annually in August, and features cohort classes and weekend class scheduling.
+Our rigorous and comprehensive five-semester program starts annually in August, and features alternating Saturday classes.
 Your learning will focus on advancing the skills and knowledge you need to solve the evolving challenges in today’s fast-paced economy.

 The UTSA EMBA program is taught as a cohort, meaning you start and finish the program with the same participant group.